-After KTVU/36 went dark on April 30, 1955 the call letters were reused for channel 2 in Oakland when it began operation March 3, 1958.
-Channel 36 was reallocated to San Jose and went live as KGSC-TV on September 3, 1967; it changed call letters to KICU-TV March 27, 1981 after the Visalia license was finally cancelled.
-KTVU/2 and KICU-TV/36 have been operated as a duopoly since 2000.
+After KTVU/36 went dark on April 30, 1955 the call letters were reused for channel 2 in Oakland (as noted above) when it began operation March 3, 1958.
+Channel 36 was reallocated to San Jose and went live as KGSC-TV on September 3, 1967; it changed call letters to KICU-TV March 27, 1981 after the Visalia license was finally cancelled (see below).
+KTVU/2 and KICU-TV/36 have operated as a duopoly since 2000.

-KICU-TV (the Visalia one) continued operation for most of 1968, even airing a significant amount of NBC prime-time programming that summer while KMJ-TV/24 carried Oakland A's baseball.
-Channel 43 abruptly went dark not long after that period, in mid-October; it was later revealed that Patterson was undercapitalized, and apparently operated his various corporate enterprises by standing off creditors, including the government.
+KICU-TV (the Visalia one) continued operation for several months after KSAN-TV signed off, even airing a significant amount of NBC prime-time programming that summer while KMJ-TV/24 carried Oakland A's baseball (as well as daytime's Match Game and Let's Make A Deal, which KMJ did not clear), then went dark October 18, 1968.
+The next day, Norwood Patterson told the Fresno Bee that channel 43 would resume "in six to eight months" from a new transmitter site; it was later revealed that Patterson was undercapitalized, and apparently operated his various corporate enterprises by standing off creditors, including the government.
 He was indicted a year later on charges that he had failed to pay more than $140,000 in federal withholding taxes from 1965 until 1968 and found guilty July 3, 1972; the convinction was upheld on appeal.
 KICU-TV's authority to remain dark expired December 19, 1970 but the license was not cancelled until April 1, 1975; channel 43 was made a non-commercial allocation June 22, 1977 and then moved to Fresno as a commercial allocation April 10, 1981.
 It is now licensed as KGMC, the only full-power station owned by LPTV entrepreneur (as of mid-2014 he owned 27 of them, in Central California and Boise ID) Gary Cocola.

 Thanks to Jim Ellwanger for providing the KSAN-TV program information and the TV Guide channel listings.